Everyones should start by reviewing the Saskatchewan Cycling BMX Racing Page here and the UCI BMX Guidelines here.

 RACE LEVELS AND RANKING

-District (1st level of BMX) – This is the first level of racing that you will encounter when you start BMX.
-You will be competing against other local racers throughout the season and your points will be tallied up at the end of the year to determine your final year-end ranking.
+District (1st level of BMX) – This is the second level of racing that you will encounter when you start BMX.
+You will be competing against other local racers from neighbouring clubs throughout the season and your points will be tallied up at the end of the year to determine your final year-end ranking.
+RDW’s and rider upgrades are earned in this series and beyond this level.

 Provincial – Each province holds a series of “Provincial” level races where you can test your skills against riders from your respective province.
 In Saskatchewan, you do not have to qualify to participate, however you will need an In province or UCI racing licence to participate.
 We have 3 provincial series races in 2018, and 1 provincial championship.
 Check out the schedule here.